MikeMurf/ETL-Project--1/README.md

 The Extract phase of the assignment uses urls / wget downloads in place of API calls are they are not available for the datasets needed.
 The three JHU time series data sets are retrieved using this method.

-The Vaccination and Population data sets are downloaded from their respective sites as CSV files.
+The Vaccination and Population data sets are downloaded from their respective sites as CSV files using the Pandas pd.read_csv function.

 ### 10. Data Transform:

 The data Transform steps are as follows:
 1)	Save DFs to CSVs to do exploratory data analysis.
 2)	Conduct exploratory data analysis.
 3)	Use melt() to unpivot DataFrames from current wide format 265 rows × 749 columns              into long format 208600 rows × 6 columns.
 4)	Remove recovered data for Canada due to mismatch issue.
 Canada recovered data is counted for the whole Country instead of by Province/State which is how Canada and           the rest of the world count data for "Confirmed Cases" and "Deaths".
- We could apportion recovered data for the country across the Province/States in the same ratio as   confirmed cases time permitting
+        We could apportion recovered data for the country across the Province/States in the same ratio as confirmed cases but this is not recommended as best practice as it arbitrarily interferes with source data.
 5)	Merge the three JHU dataframes, Confirmed Cases, Deaths, Recovered Cases.
-a.	merge confirmed_df_long and deaths_df_long into full_table
+*        a.	merge confirmed_df_long and deaths_df_long into full_table
-b.	merge full_table and recovered_df_long
+*        b.	merge full_table and recovered_df_long
-6)	Check Canada data in "full_table" - "recovered" should be 0 and check of CSV file confirms that it is.
+6)	Check Canada data in "full_table" - "recovered" should be 0 and a check of CSV file confirms that it is.
 7)	Convert date from string to datetime.
 8)	Detect missing values NaN.
 9)	Replace 'recovered' NaNs with zero.